varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

   in the cache.
 Its purpose is to decide whether or not to attempt to retrieve the document from the backend, and which backend to use.

-  The vcl_miss subroutine may terminate with one of the following keywords:
+  The vcl_miss subroutine may terminate with calling return() with one of the following keywords:

   error code [reason]
     Return the specified error code to the client and abandon the request.